-The Duro 6 is just one part of Osprey’s new line of hydration products, which also include the Duro 15 and Duro 1.5 packs, the Duro Solo belt, and Duro Hand bottle holder.
-The ladies version of the packs go under the name Dyna instead, but offer very similar features, just with a more female-friendly design.
-These packs are designed to be lightweight, comfortable to wear, and offer plenty of storage options for everything from a short training run to a an all-day race.
+The Duro 6 is just one part of Osprey’s new line of hydration products, including the Duro 15 and Duro 1.5 packs, the Duro Solo belt, and the Duro Hand bottle holder.
+The lady’s version of the packs goes under the name Dyna instead-but offer very similar features, just with a more female-friendly design.
+These packs are designed to be lightweight, comfortable to wear, and offer plenty of storage options for everything from a short training run to an all-day race.

 The Duro 6 ships with a very nice hydration reservoir that can hold up to 1.5 liters of water.
-That reservoir is easy to fill, seals up tight, and slips in and out of its designated sleeve within the pack with ease.
-It’s bite valve offers plenty of water on demand, while Osprey’s patented magnetic retention system keeps the hydration bladder’s hose out of the way until you actually need to take a drink.
-This is a feature that another pack I’ve been testing lately does not have, and I found myself sorely missing it while on longer runs.
+That reservoir is easy to fill, seals uptight, and slips in and out of its designated sleeve within the pack with ease.
+Its bite valve offers plenty of water on demand.
+At the same time, Osprey’s patented magnetic retention system keeps the hydration bladder’s hose out of the way until you actually need to take a drink.
+This feature that another pack I’ve been testing lately does not have, and I found myself sorely missing it while on longer runs.

-Priced at $110, the Duro 6 is in my book, a very good value.
-Osprey has managed to pack a lot of features and design elements into a compact package that trail runners are absolutely going to love.
+Priced at $110, the Duro 6 is, in my book, an excellent value.
+Osprey has managed to pack many features and design elements into a compact package that trail runners are absolutely going to love.
 And with spring just around the corner, you know you’re going to want a new pack to help you get back up to speed out on the trail.
-This one will do that, and more.
+This one will do that and more.

 Buy at now at REI.com.